-Whether you’re short on space or simply looking to declutter your home, a great place to start is to organize and downsize toys and games.
-That’s just what we did when we moved from one small space to another.
+Whether you’re short on space or simply looking to declutter your home, organizing and downsizing toys and games is a great place to start.
+That’s what we did when we moved from one small space to another.
 Here’s how we did it (and how you can do it too!)

 I’ve done a few things to downsize that might seem a little crazy at first glance, but I’ve never looked back or regretted any of it.
 Even now, many years after I originally published this post, I’m still happy with the changes we made.
-Today I’m going to share a few of the things that we’ve done to organize and downsize our possessions in order to fit comfortably into a relatively small space.
+Today, I’m going to share a few of the things that we’ve done to organize and downsize our possessions so that they fit comfortably into a relatively small space.

-One of the big reasons we had to downsize our stuff was not just due to lack of space overall, but due to lack of storage space in particular.
-You see, moving into a house with no closets takes a lot of forethought.
+One of the big reasons we had to downsize our stuff was the lack of space overall and storage space in particular.
+Moving into a house with no closets takes a lot of forethought.
 Where do you store things?

 How to Downsize Toys

-We still seemed to have quite a few toys in the camper and every so often I would put a few away in a box for a while.
-But I quickly came to realize that our little guy didn’t even miss them.
-So slowly, but surely, we started to get rid of the toys.
+We still seemed to have quite a few toys in the camper, and every so often, I would put a few away in a box for a while.
+But I quickly realized that our little guy didn’t even miss them.
+So slowly but surely, we started to get rid of the toys.

-We now have one toy box for both of our kids.
-All of their toys can fit in here with the exception of the train set and the building blocks.
+We now have one toy box for all of our kids.
+All of their toys, except the train set and the building blocks, fit in here.

 We also made a promise that any more toys brought into our house would only be allowed to come in if they were something worthy.
 For us, that means something that will last a long time and something they can play with for a long time.